Snesnopic/chisel/README.md

 # chisel

 **chisel** is an experimental project aiming to recreate the functionality of [FileOptimizer](https://nikkhokkho.sourceforge.io/static.php?page=FileOptimizer) and its encoders in a single, cross‑platform binary.
-It focuses on lossless recompression of various file formats by integrating multiple specialized encoders.
+It focuses on lossless recompression of **60+ file formats** by integrating multiple specialized encoders.

 ---
 ## Installation